rwilcox/my-learnings-docs/synthesis_management_agile.md

 By actively praising the values we want in the culture (helpfulness, etc) we shape company culture the inverse, by math properties: you get what you praise

+# -[BOOKNOTES]: Agile performance Holarchy

+- Leading:
+  * visioning
+  * valuing
+   * enabling
+- Envisioning:
+   * defining
+   * road mapping
+   * clarifying
+- Providing:
+  * equipping
+  * contributing
+  * partnering
+- Crafting:
+  * solving
+  * delivering
+  * planning
+- Teaming:
+  * organizing
+  * growing
+  * governing
+- Affirming:
+  * confirming
+  * understanding

+- From: The Big Agile

+# Retrospectives

+- [BOOKNOTES]:
+> Use the Functional Retrospective to capture experiences and best practice by functional group, including managers, engineers, developers, architects, and more.

+- From: The Big Agile

+So: retrospective for the team about how it work together, but sometimes also ave a retrospective of just developers, just QA people, just POs etc. Especially if you have multiple teams going at a time

+This migt help find issues that you can fix at a larger level tha just the team level (organization fixes).

+- [BOOKNOTES]:

+Maintenance and strengthening of Agile values are best conducted informally, rather than “top down.”

+- From: Big Agile